william-hu-codes/react-audubon/README.md

 </section>
 ```

-Check the Elements tab the browser's dev tools and make sure that the classes are being correctly applied and there are no errors in the console.
+Check the Elements tab in the browser's dev tools and make sure that the classes are being correctly applied and there are no errors in the console.

 Your page should now be showing a single bird card like this: